AviatrixSystems/Docs/HowTos/FAQ.rst

 This scenario is explained in detail `here <https://docs.aviatrix.com/HowTos/controller_security_for_SAML.html>`_

-What are the events Aviatrix Controller monitors?
+What are the events that the Aviatrix Controller monitors?
 ---------------------------------------------------

  1. VPN tunnel status.
 Alert when it goes down and alert when it comes back up.